Nasothek: Carlsberg display of restoration noses

 The museum display explains its contents in both Danish and English.
 The English description says, "The word nasothek means a collection of noses, in analogy with discotheque, a collection of records."
 The Danish explanation compares "nasotek" (Danish equivalent of "nasothek") to "bibliotek", a collection of books.

 Lund display of plaster casts of noses

-The Nasoteket at Lund University in Sweden consists of a display of more than 100 plaster casts of noses, including a cast of the silver nose of Tycho Brahe.
+The Nasoteket at Lund University in Sweden consists of a display of more than 100 plaster casts of noses, including a cast of the metal prosthetic nose of Tycho Brahe.